bentefay/blog/applicative-instance-for-compose.md

 That's it!
 We did it.

 But there's a problem.
-When we come back and look at this code, we'll be able to read it, and _understand_ it, just like that, with no effort.
+When we come back and look at this code, we'll be able to read it, and _understand_ it.

 Where's the fun in that?